What is income protection?

 How does income protection work?

 When you buy an income protection policy, you agree to pay monthly (your insurance ‘premiums’) in return for a tax-free monthly payment (known as the ‘benefit’) if you need to claim.
-Before starting to receive your income protection payments, there’s usually what’s known as a ‘waiting period’ – or sometimes a ‘deferred period’.
-This means your payments don’t start as soon as you become unable to work, but after an agreed period of time (which we’ll cover in more detail later on in the guide).
+Before starting to receive your income protection payments, there’s usually what’s known as a ‘waiting period’ – or ‘deferred period’.
+This means your payments don’t start as soon as you become unable to work, but after an agreed period of time.

 To buy a policy, you have a number of things to choose, laid out in the table below.
-It’s all of these factors, along with your health history and smoker status, that play a part in determining the price you’re quoted for your monthly insurance premiums:
+All of these factors, along with your health history and smoker status, play a part in determining how much it'll cost you to get covered.

 |The benefit amount||This is how much your monthly payments would be if you needed to claim.
 Insurers typically allow you to cover up to around 55% of your pre-tax income.|